 I walked into the Lincoln Theatre, not knowing what I was getting myself into.
-I have been to plenty of live music events before but never at this once movie theater turned live music venue in Downtown Raleigh.
+I’ve been to plenty of live music events before but never at this once movie theater turned live music venue in Downtown Raleigh.

 When his Idol journey finished, I knew I had to see him live if he came to town.
 No matter the venue.
-And with tickets costing a mere $20 for this show, I also knew this would be a great opportunity to see him before he starts playing arenas.
-It will happen sooner rather than later.
+And with tickets priced at a mere $20 for the show, I also knew this would be a great opportunity to see him before he starts playing arenas.
+It’s going to happen sooner rather than later.

 Aranda came on shortly thereafter to a rousing cheer from the near sell out crowd.
-He performed a setlist of fan favorites as well as new selections from his forthcoming album, Exit Form, which releases November 22.
+He performed a setlist of fan favorites as well as new selections from his new album, Exit Form.
 Aranda commanded the stage beautifully in his own unique way, interacting with the crowd and even showing off some dance moves.

 From there, Aranda wrapped with “Out Loud” which is the song that introduced me and millions of others to him.
 While I stood there listening – and singing along with him – the chills I got when I first heard the song on television came roaring back.
 I could not help but get a little teary eyed, thinking about the sheer greatness I was witnessing.

 I cannot thank Scarypoolparty enough for coming to Raleigh.
-As I stated in an Instagram post – that was liked by Aranda, I might add – I did not become a fan only for the music.
+As I stated in an Instagram post – that was liked by Aranda, I might add – I didn’t become a fan only for the music.
 I became a fan for his kindness and humility as well.
 All of this was on full display in Raleigh on Monday night.
-It is something I will never forget.
+I won’t soon forget it.